hofstadter-io/hof/docs/content/modules/_index.md

 You can find the cache directory in `hof version` and you can delete it with `hof mod clean`.

-Note, Hofstadter does not run any proxies or sumdb and all requests go directly to the code host.
+Note, Hofstadter does not run any proxies or sumdb and all requests go directly to the module host.